-What is a GA Misdemeanor?
+What is a Misdemeanor in Georgia?

 Misdemeanors are lesser charges for mostly non-violent crimes or unlawful behaviors that take place in the State of Georgia.
 This includes petty theft (stealing or shoplifting something worth less than $300), misdemeanor sex crimes (such as indecent exposure, prostitution, and sexual battery), some violent crimes (less severe instances of assault, battery, or stalking), public drunkenness, resisting arrest, conspiracy, obstruction of justice, and disorderly conduct.